Find resources for treatment to help yourself, a friend, or a loved one.

 To be diagnosed with opioid use disorder, you will have experienced at least two symptoms, from a list of eleven symptoms, within the past 12 months.
 Symptoms include taking more opioids than intended, trying to control opioid use without success, or spending a lot of time obtaining, taking, or recovering from the effects of opioids.
 They also include tolerance (the need to take increased amounts of opioids to get the same desired effect) and withdrawal symptoms when opioids are discontinued.

-Approximately 2.1 million people aged 12 or older had a prescription opioid use disorder in 2016; 626,000 persons aged 12 or older had a heroin use disorder.
+Approximately 1.6 million people aged 12 or older had an opioid use disorder in 2019; 438,000 persons aged 12 or older had a heroin use disorder.
 Prescription opioid use disorder is the second most common substance use disorder, behind cannabis or marijuana use disorder.